riinr/procurl/README.md

 ### MemCopy

-Tries to measure the most efficient size to copy, check [memcopybench.sh](./memcpybench/memcopybench.sh) for more info and results.
+Tries to measure the most efficient size to copy, check [memcopy.sh](./bench/memcpy/memcopy.sh) and [with more args][./bench/memcpy/compile.sh]for more info and results.

 But ~8KB was the most efficient copy size,